Niblitlvl50/Mono1/README.md

 // inheriting from the mono::IZone interface.
 This is where your game will take place. engine.Run(std::make_shared<game::GameZone>(eventHandler));

-// For good practice, call UnloadFont() when you want to clean up the font. mono::UnloadFont();

-// And lastly, for good practice as well, exit the library.
+// And lastly and for good practice, exit the library.
 Libs::Exit();
 ```